 WARNING: Adult themes and over-consideration of traditions of Japanese cartoon intimacy below the cut.
-Part 3 of x essays on limitations within Japanese vernacular visual narratives depicting intimacy.
+Part 3 of a 4 part series on limitations within Japanese vernacular visual narratives depicting intimacy.
 Snark.
 Some spoilers.

 Yuri does clingy well.
 Touchy-feely too.
 Women in Japan are considered to be socialized into greater emotional awareness and sensitivity, and are more prone to be tasked with nurturing duties; generalizations that have led to the convenient premise that all women, especially when in same-sex socials are more prone to and comfortable with physical closeness.
 Would not girl characters who are interested in other girl characters naturally act out their awareness and sensitivity with heightened levels of affective physicality?